arya2/flasht/README.md

 ### Description

+Decks of flash cards for memorizing knowledge by subject with spaced-repition memorization.
-Implemented spaced-repition with flash cards and Angular.
+Made with Angular.

 ### Pages